Klamath River Tour 2025

 One of the West’s most important and contentious watersheds, the Klamath River does not originate in snowcapped mountains, but rather on a volcanic plateau, and courses through the steep Cascade Range along the rugged Siskiyou Mountains and on to the Pacific Ocean, draining some 10 million acres of land.

 A bounty of resources – water, salmon, timber and minerals – and a wide range of users turned the remote region into a hotspot for economic development and multiparty water disputes.
-Among the planned stops is the former site of Iron Gate Dam & Reservoir for a firsthand look at restoration efforts following the structure’s removal.
+Among the planned stops was the former site of Iron Gate Dam & Reservoir for a firsthand look at restoration efforts following the structure’s removal.

-Planned Stops Include:
+Planned Stops Included:

 - Upper Klamath Lake